-As the U.S. continues its vaccination campaign, millions of people are getting inoculated with vaccines from Moderna, Pfizer and possibly soon Johnson & Johnson.
+As the U.S. continues its vaccination campaign, millions of people are getting inoculated with vaccines from Moderna, Pfizer and Johnson & Johnson.
 U.S. citizens haven’t been able to visit much of the world (and even some states within their own country), due to pandemic travel restrictions.
 But as more people get their vaccines, some countries are opening up to vaccinated U.S. travelers or allowing them to skip quarantine requirements that apply to other visitors.
-Here’s where you can go now if you’ve had your vaccine.
-If you're preparing to travel, we can help you renew your passport and enroll in TSA PreCheck with Skip Plus.
+More than 90 countries are open to U.S. passport holders regardless of vaccination status, but many require a negative test or quarantine; the nations below have created special exemptions for vaccinated people.

 The small nation of Georgia, which sits on the border between Asia and Europe and is known for its medieval castles and rugged mountains, has announced a new policy to open its borders to any person who has received a complete vaccine for the virus (whether one dose or two, depending on the vaccine).
 Vaccinated visitors will not need to take a test prior to arrival or quarantine when they arrive.
 Georgia also has a visa program for remote workers.